Hardware

 Best Mid-Range: NVIDIA RTX 5070 Ti (16 GB)

 16 GB handles all 14B models at Q4 and 8B models at Q8 or FP16.
 The high bandwidth means fast generation speeds even when VRAM is nearly full.
-If you're considering the RTX 4090 as an alternative, our guide on Best Local LLMs for RTX 4090 in 2026: 7 Models That Maximize 24GB provides insights into its capabilities and model compatibility.
+If you're considering the RTX 4090 as an alternative, our guide on Best Local LLMs for RTX 4090 in 2026: 7 Models That Maximize 24GB covers its model compatibility.

 What it runs: